adamlevi87/chatbot-ui-tf/README.md

 terraform state list
 terraform state show module.root.module.ecs_task_role.aws_iam_role.ecs_task_role
 ```
 ---
+## 🗑️ Cleaning Up Leftover Resources

+- All ECS **task definition revisions** should be manually de-registered.
+- For resources created using the code in `./requirements`, either run:
+  1. `terraform destroy`
+  2. Or manually delete:
+     - S3 bucket (note: currently protected from destruction)
+     - DynamoDB table
+     - IAM Role & OIDC Provider
+- You may also delete the **manually created** GitHub secrets and variables in the Terraform repository.
+---

 This project was built for DevOps practice and interview readiness.
 Feel free to fork and adapt it to your own use case!